When and where is the Spring edition of All Those Food Market?

 Bicing:

-We recommend the BSM parking at Moll de la Fusta, located 3 minutes from All Those Food Market.
-The exact address is: Pg. de Colom, 1, Ciutat Vella, 08002 Barcelona.
+Parking: we recommend the BSM Moll de la Fusta parking, located 3 minutes from All Those Food Market.

 What restaurants can be found at this edition?